 This is a great story illustrating the concepts of faith and trust!

 Most people are familiar with the biblical encounter of Jesus and Peter walking on water.
 Often the focus of this account is on Peter’s lack of faith as he begins to sink.
 What if, however, this story really isn’t about a lack of faith, but rather, what a person can experience if he or she takes the invitation of Jesus seriously?

 Peter’s response to Jesus is, in itself, remarkable, “Lord, if it’s you, tell me to come to you on the water.”
 I’m not sure I would have been as bold as Peter in asking the seemingly impossible.
 Was Peter playing some ancient form of “Truth or Dare”?

 While we may never know his motive, Jesus calls his bluff, inviting Peter to join Him.
 And with that invitation, Peter gets out of the boat and learns that Jesus can be trusted as he experiences the impossible.

 Wherever you find yourself today, and you hear Jesus saying, “Come,” no matter how dark or impossible your situation seems, put faith into action and dance on the waves!

-Going Deeper: Scared to jump?
+Scared to jump?
 Tell Jesus.
-Seem absurd?
+Seems absurd?
 Trust anyway.